-- Private clouds (VMware ESXi, KVM, Xen, Microsoft Hyper-V, and so on): both licensed vCPUs and RAM are affected.
-FortiOS 7.0 does not have licensed RAM size restrictions.
-However, the minimum recommended RAM size is 2 GB for all versions. - Public clouds (AWS, Azure, Google Cloud Platform, Oracle Cloud Infrastructure, AliCloud, and so on): only licensed vCPU is affected.
+- Private clouds (ESXi/KVM/Xen/Hyper-V): Both licensed vCPUs and RAM are affected.
+FortiOS 6.4 does not have licensed RAM size restrictions.
+However, the minimum recommended RAM size is 2 GB for all versions. - Public clouds (AWS/Azure/GCP/OCI/Aliyun): Only licensed vCPU is affected.

-For example, you can activate FG-VM02 on a FGT-VM with 4 vCPUs with 16 GB of RAM, running on a private VM platform.
+For example, you can activate FG-VM02 on a FGT-VM with 4vCPUs with 16 GB of RAM, running on a private VM platform.
 Only 2 vCPU and 4 GB of RAM, as licensed, is consumable.